lisp-mirror/eql5-android/examples/REPL/README-1.md

 and down will move the cursor to beginning and end, respectively).
 Switch back to the keyboard using the **keyboard** button.

+Tap-and-hold for moving to begin/end of line (left/right) or file (up/down).

 ### Desktop notes